himanshuDev/atm-machine/README.md

-# ATM Machine App
+# ATM Simulation App
-This application simulates the working of on an atm.
+This application simulates the working of an ATM.
 Once successfully up and running it provides the APIs for

 1. View ATM inventory
    /atm/api/atm-inventory